PJ Morton

-P.J.
-Morton (born Paul Sylvester Morton Jr.; March 29, 1981) is an American musician, singer, songwriter and record producer.
-Since 2012, he has been the keyboardist for the pop band Maroon 5.
-Morton originally joined the band as a touring member in 2010 and became an official member in 2012 after Jesse Carmichael went on a short hiatus (he returned to the band in 2014).
+Paul Sylvester "P.J."
+Morton Jr. (born March 29, 1981) is an American musician, singer, songwriter and record producer.
+In 2010, he joined pop rock band Maroon 5, as a touring member and became an official member after Jesse Carmichael went on a brief hiatus in 2012.
+During this period, Morton signed with Young Money to release his debut major-label studio album, New Orleans (2013), and later self-released Gumbo, which earned him two Grammy Award nominations for Best R&B Album and Best R&B Song at the 60th Annual Grammy Awards.
+Since then he has received six Grammy Awards.

-Morton released his debut solo EP, Following My First Mind, in March 2012, through the record label Young Money.
-Maroon 5 band members Adam Levine and James Valentine were featured on the lead single, "Heavy".
-In May 2013, Morton released his first major-label debut album, New Orleans.
-In 2016, he released his mixtape Bounce & Soul Vol. 1 in March and the Sticking to My Guns EP in July.
-On April 14, 2017, Morton released his first self-released studio album Gumbo, earning Morton two Grammy Award nominations for Best R&B Album and Best R&B Song at the 60th Annual Grammy Awards.

-In April 2019, Morton said he would begin a project to restore the New Orleans home of jazz pioneer Buddy Bolden and create a museum and community space at the site.
+Outside of music, Morton stated in 2019 that he would begin a project to restore the New Orleans home of jazz pioneer Buddy Bolden and create a museum and community space at the site.
 Bolden's former home has been owned by Morton's father's church for more than a decade, and had been cited for demolition by neglect.